MarioBroi/js-campominato-grid/MagicField/readme.md

 ### Steps
-- create a random number function to generate a number between min and max (1-100, 1-81, 1-49)
+- create a random number function to generate a number between min and max (1-100, 1-81, 1-49) ✔

-- create an empty mushroomArray
+- create an empty mushroomArray ✔

-- (while) loop over until the empty array has 16 elements (not repeated)
+- (while) loop over until the empty array has 16 elements (not repeated) ✔
     - check the generated number is includeed for the mush array
     - if not push the number in array

-- read the numbers of the clicked cell
+- read the numbers of the clicked cell ✔

 - check if the clicked cell's number is included inside the mush array
     - if true
-    - pain the cell to red
+        - paint the cell to red
         - end the game console.log('end game')
     - else
         - paint the cell of green

 - keep the count of the clicked cells